buhbz/bScan/README.md

 # bScan
 A fast, multithreaded TCP port scanner written in C++ using the Windows Winsock API.
 This tool scans localhost (127.0.0.1) across all ports using non-blocking sockets and concurrent threads for improved performance.

-# 📡 Multithreaded TCP Port Scanner (C++ / Winsock)

-A fast, multithreaded TCP port scanner written in C++ using the Windows Winsock API.
-This tool scans localhost (`127.0.0.1`) across all ports using non-blocking sockets and concurrent threads for improved performance.

 ---

 ## 🚀 Features